carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 This part of the tutorial will walk you through the intro steps, although you will have to figure out the rest on your own.

 * First, you will also need to get a Canvas API key (this is your API password).
 Follow the [instructions here to get a key](https://community.canvaslms.com/docs/DOC-10806-4214724194).
 * Next, you will need the `canvasapi` Python library.
-Go into Terminal and `pip install --user canvasapi`.
+Go into Terminal and `pip3 install --user canvasapi`.
 * Next, you will need to set up the following code:

 ```python